GAM-team/GAM/wiki/Cloud-Identity-Groups.md

 * `memberemaildisplaypattern <REMatchPattern>` - Members with email addresses that match `<REMatchPattern>` will be displayed; others will not be displayed
 * `memberemailskippattern <REMatchPattern>` - Members with email addresses that match `<REMatchPattern>` will not be displayed; others will be displayed

+Add additional columns of data from the command line to the output
+* `addcsvdata <FieldName> <String>`

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.

+If `formatjson` and `addcsvdata` are specified, the option `includecsvdatainjson` causes GAM to add the additional field values to the JSON data.

 By default, when writing CSV files, Gam uses a quote character of double quote `"`.
 The quote character is used to enclose columns that contain the quote character itself, the column delimiter (comma by default) and new-line characters.
 Any quote characters within the column are doubled.